Network Architecture Considerations

 Normal Network Architecture Setup

-When exposing WarpStream to external networks it is highly recommended to configure TLS and Authentication.
+When exposing WarpStream to external networks (I.E over the internet) it is highly recommended to configure TLS and Authentication.
 See Protect Data in Motion with TLS Encryption, SASL Authentication, Mutual TLS (mTLS) for configuration details.

 Agent configuration: